Probing Axion-Photon conversion via circular polarization imprints in the CMB $V$-mode observations: Discussion

-\textbf{Discussion.} In this work, we have proposed a novel avenue to constrain the parameter space of ALPs by exploiting the $V$-mode measurements of the circular polarization of CMB.
+In this work, we have proposed a novel avenue to constrain the parameter space of ALPs by exploiting the $V$-mode measurements of the circular polarization of CMB.
 Previous studies have mainly focused on spectral distortions in the total intensity of the CMB blackbody spectrum arising from the axion–photon conversion.
 In contrast, our analysis demonstrates that in the presence of a helical cosmological magnetic field before the epoch of recombination, resonant axion–photon conversion can generate an excess of circularly polarized radiation.
 This mechanism provides a direct physical connection between $V$-mode measurements and the underlying ALP parameters, offering a new and complementary observational window to probe ALP–photon interactions beyond the conventional intensity-based methods.

-Our results highlight that, under the optimistic scenario with a maximally helical magnetic field of strength $\sim {\rm nG}$, various current and upcoming CMB polarization experiments such as CLASS are sensitive to the unexplored ALP mass range of $10^{-10}$–$10^{-8}\,\mathrm{eV}$.
+Our results highlight that, under the optimistic scenario with a maximally helical magnetic field of strength $\sim {\rm nG}$, various current and upcoming CMB polarization experiments such as CLASS are sensitive to the unexplored ALP mass range of $10^{-10}$–$10^{-8}\,\mathrm{eV}$ and provide the most stringent constraints to date.
 Our constraints are particularly relevant, as this mass window remains poorly constrained by existing astrophysical and laboratory searches.
 Consequently, $V$-mode polarization observations represent a powerful and unique probe that can bridge this gap and potentially uncover new physics associated with light ALPs and the helical nature of cosmic magnetic fields.

 Given the fact that CMB circular polarization has not received the required attention so far, current observational bounds on the $V$-mode measurements remain relatively weak.
 However, with targeted efforts and the development of future CMB experiments designed with dedicated sensitivity to CMB circular polarization, the existing constraints could be significantly improved.
 Such advancements would not only enhance our ability to test fundamental physics, such as axion–photon interactions and parity-violating processes in the early Universe, but also establish the $V$-mode polarization as a powerful and complementary observable in CMB cosmology and could also be equally helpful in constraining beyond standard model physics.